The World of Yesterday: At school in the 19th century

 His time in school was quite unpleasant.
 Sport had a minimal place, performed in a dusty gymnasium.
 Zweig bitterly criticizes the old way of impersonal, cold, and distant teaching.

 In society, there was a certain distrust of young people.
 The author's father never hired young people, and the young tried to appear more mature, for example, by growing a beard.
 Respect for the elders was vital.
 Zweig even claims that the school's purpose was to discipline and calm the youth's ardor.

-However, in the face of this pressure, the students harbored a deep hatred toward vertical authority.
-A turning point took place in their fortnight: school no longer satisfied their passion, which shifted to the art of which Vienna was the heart.
+However, in the face of this pressure, the students harbored a deep hatred toward authority.
+A turning point took place when they reached the age of 14: school no longer satisfied them, and they became entranced by the art of which Vienna was the heart.
 All the pupils turned entirely to art: avid readers of literature and philosophy, listeners to concerts, spectators of plays, etc. The Viennese cafés played an essential role in the lives of these young students as a cultural center.
 Their passion gradually shifted away from the classics, and they became more interested in rising stars, especially young artists.
-A typical example of this aspiration is the case of Rainer Maria Rilke: a symbol of the whole movement of a victorious youth, completing the precocious genius Hugo von Hofmannsthal.
+A typical example of this interest is the case of Rainer Maria Rilke: a young poet prodigy whose precocity came late enough in his youth that most students could easily identify with him—along with the precocious genius Hugo von Hofmannsthal, who had shown his gifts at an even earlier age—as symbols of a whole movement of rising young artists.

 During this time, the first mass movements affected Austria, starting with the socialist movement, then the Christian Democratic Movement, and finally, the German Reich's unification movement.
 In addition, the anti-Semitic trend began to gain momentum, although it was still relatively moderate in its early stages.

 Eros Matutinus

 In this chapter, Zweig relates the period of puberty, the transition to adulthood.
 Earlier European societies, where Christianity had a central role, condemned sexual impulses as diabolical.
 The late 19th century had abandoned these ideas but was left with no language to describe sexual impulses, which became unmentionable.
 They became a parallel world that could not be described, mostly prostitution.
 Venereal diseases were prevalent and horrifying.
 Young men abandoned the prudery of their elders as hypocritical.

 According to Zweig, fashion contributed to this peculiar oppression by denying the female body and constraining it with corsets, distorting the female figure and breaking its grace.
 This concealment merely served to draw the thoughts to what was hidden.
 Young girls were guarded and occupied so that they could never think about sexuality.

-Zweig notes that the situation has dramatically improved for both women and men, and the generation after him was much more fortunate.
-Women are now much freer, and men are no longer forced to live their sexuality in the shadows.
+Zweig notes that the situation had dramatically improved for both women and men, and the generation after him was much more fortunate.
+Women were now much freer, and men were no longer forced to live their sexuality in the shadows.